 People with limited scleroderma, systemic sclerosis or CREST have normally lived with Raynaud's syndrome for a long time.

-The condition progresses gradually, and limited systemic sclerosis usually only affects the face, hands, arms below the elbow, feet and legs below the knees - although the lungs and digestive system may be affected over time.
-Whereas diffuse systemic sclerosis affects the whole body.
+The condition progresses gradually, and in limited systemic sclerosis, skin changes typically affect the face, hands, arms below the elbow, feet and legs below the knees - although the lungs and digestive system may be affected over time.
+This is different to diffuse systemic sclerosis which affects the whole body.

 Symptoms can include thickening of the skin, heartburn and problems with swallowing.